jhseong7/gimbap/doc/main-concept.md

 ## Dependency Management

-The underlying dependency injection management of GIMBAP is done by `uber-go/fx`.
+The dependency management of GIMBAP is managed by the module `IDependencyManger`.

+The manager takes a set of providers and returns a map of instances with the dependencies resolved.

 GIMBAP manages the chain of dependencies given through the `Module` struct, automatically injects the dependency provides and initialized at least one instance of the given providers.